What is a Pantograph, and How Does It Power Train?

 Engineers developed the overhead system that involved running a wire throughout the length of the rail line.

-This wire, supported by a catenary, would provide for the train’s current needs.
+This wire, supported by a catenary, would meet the train’s current needs.
 Nonetheless, the train had to tap this energy from the overhead line.

 The pantograph is the device that taps current from the overhead line to power the electric train.